mattrob33/RefTagger/README.md

                   .build()
 ```

-Note that only one click handling mechanism is allowed.
+**Note:** only one click handling mechanism is allowed.
 If multiple mechanisms are provided, RefTagger will use the last one provided and ignore the others.

 So in the code below, RefTagger will ignore clicks and *will not* launch an external browser or a dialog.